Mustansiriyya Madrasa: Establishment in the late Abbasid Period

 The madrasa contains a green courtyard surrounded by two floors that lead to several rooms and iwans.

 Madrasas during the Abbasid period were used as the predominant instrument to foster the spread of Islamic and scientific thought as well as a way to extend the founder's pious ideals.

 This madrasa was established by Caliph al-Mustansir and its cost amounted to 700 thousand dinars, and it was opened for study on the 6th of April, 1233, and a large celebration and feast was held in its opening.
 It was the first Islamic university in which the study of jurisprudence based on the four schools of thought; Hanafi, Shafi’i, Maliki, and Hanbali and all were combined into “one school.”
-This inspired al-Salihiyya Madrasa in Cairo which was established almost a decade after the Baghdadi madrasa and also taught and mixed four schools of thought into one.
+This inspired the Salihiyya Madrasa in Cairo which was established almost a decade after the Baghdadi madrasa and also taught and mixed four schools of thought into one.
 In addition to theological schools of thought, it also had several other disciplines such as mathematics, algebra, and philosophy.
 The scholarly university provided students from all over Iraq with academic education, lodgings, clothes, food, and monthly allowances.

-The management of the Madrasa was carried out by a headmaster who was chosen by the senior state employees.
+The management of the madrasa was carried out by a headmaster who was chosen by the senior state employees.
 The headmaster was assisted by a number of assistants, led by the supervisor, who was like the financial inspector.
 A number of employees were also hired to serve the teachers and students.
 Teachers usually consisted of senior Sheikhs and Imams from Iraq, the Levant and Egypt who were known for their deep research and study.
 Some of the teachers were also assisted by higher teachers.
 Employees of the Madrasa also had a salary.
 Due to the diversity of its subjects, the madrasa had several institutions established by al-Mustansir that taught several different subjects.

-In 1235, an early monumental water-powered alarm clock that announced the appointed hours of prayer and the time both by day and by night was completed in the entrance hall of al-Mustansiriyya Madrasa in Baghdad.
+In 1235, an early monumental water-powered alarm clock that announced the appointed hours of prayer and the time both by day and by night was completed in the entrance hall of the Mustansiriyya Madrasa in Baghdad.